gaepdit/gaepd-library/src/AppLibrary/README.md

 The following interfaces and abstract implementations of domain entities are provided for domain driven design:

 * The basic `IEntity<TKey>` interface defines an entity with a primary key of the given type.
-* `IAuditableEntitey<TUserKey>` adds created/updated properties and methods for basic data auditing.
+* `IAuditableEntity<TUserKey>` adds created/updated properties and methods for basic data auditing.
 * `ISoftDelete` and `ISoftDelete<TUserKey>` add properties for "soft deleting" an entity rather than actually deleting it.
 * `INamedEntity` adds a "Name" string property.